justuswilhelm/personal-website/blog/2015/11/30/Byte Histrogram in Python 3.md

 ```

 That looks really interesting!
 Note that in both cases we scaled the maximum
-probabilty, so that the value with the maximum probability will be shown with 80
+probability, so that the value with the maximum probability will be shown with 80
 bar characters.

 If you liked this article and would like to know more about statistics with